Geduldig v. Aiello: Facts

-From 1946, California ran an insurance system to cover private sector employees if temporarily unemployed because of a disability not covered by workmen's compensation.
+Starting in 1946, California ran an insurance system to cover private sector employees temporarily unemployed because of a disability not covered by workmen's compensation.
 It was funded by contributions deducted from the wages of participating employees, for whom participation was generally mandatory unless they belonged to an approved private insurance plan.
 Employees who had contributed 1% of a minimum income to the disability fund for one year prior to a period of disability were eligible to receive benefits.
 However, certain disabilities would not be covered, including those resulting from commitment for dipsomania, drug addiction, or sexual psychopathy.
-In Geduldig, the appellees challenged the further exclusion of certain disabilities resulting from pregnancy, as found in §2626 of the Unemployment Insurance Code: “In no case shall the term ‘disability’ or ‘disabled’ include any injury or illness caused by or arising in connection with pregnancy up to the termination of such pregnancy and for a period of 28 days thereafter.”
+Also excluded were certain disabilities resulting from pregnancy, as found in §2626 of the Unemployment Insurance Code: “In no case shall the term ‘disability’ or ‘disabled’ include any injury or illness caused by or arising in connection with pregnancy up to the termination of such pregnancy and for a period of 28 days thereafter.”

-The litigation began as two separate class action suits brought by employees who had paid into the state’s disability fund but who had been denied benefits relating to pregnancy-related disabilities.
-Three of the employees suffered employment disability after complications that arose during their pregnancies, while the fourth experienced a normal pregnancy which still led to a temporary inability to work.
-Carolyn Aiello brought suit in Federal District Court, while Augustina Armendariz, Elizabeth Johnson, and Jacqueline Jaramillo brought suit as a petition for a writ of mandate in the state’s supreme court.
-The separate cases were consolidated when the state suit was removed to federal court by the appellant, Dwight Geduldig, Director of the California Department of Human Resources Development.
+Geduldig began as two separate class action lawsuits brought by employees who had paid into the state’s disability fund but been denied benefits relating to pregnancy-related disabilities.
+Three of the employees had suffered employment disability after complications that arose during their pregnancies, while the fourth had experienced a normal pregnancy which still led to a temporary inability to work.
+Carolyn Aiello brought suit in California federal district court, while Augustina Armendariz, Elizabeth Johnson, and Jacqueline Jaramillo brought suit as a petition for a writ of mandate in the Supreme Court of California.
+The separate cases were consolidated when the state suit was removed to federal court by appellant Dwight Geduldig, Director of the California Department of Human Resources Development.

-Initially, the appellees sought to enjoin enforcement of the exclusionary policy, and the District Court, as a divided three-judge panel, granted their motion for summary judgment, holding that the program’s administration violated the Fourteenth Amendment’s Equal Protection Clause and stating that “the exclusion of pregnancy-related disabilities is not based upon a classification having a rational and substantial relationship to a legitimate state purpose.”
-The court further denied a motion to stay its judgment pending appeal.
-The appellant proceeded to file a similar motion with the Supreme Court, which noted probable jurisdiction of the appeal.
+Initially, the appellees sought to enjoin enforcement of the pregnancy-exclusionary policy, and a divided three-judge panel of the District Court granted their motion for summary judgment, holding that the program’s administration violated the Fourteenth Amendment's Equal Protection Clause and stating that "the exclusion of pregnancy-related disabilities is not based upon a classification having a rational and substantial relationship to a legitimate state purpose."
+The court denied a motion to stay its judgment pending appeal.
+Geduldig proceeded to file a similar motion with the Supreme Court, which noted probable jurisdiction over the appeal.

-Although three of the appellees brought suit to recover benefits for loss of work after complications from pregnancy (tubal and ectopic pregnancies and a miscarriage), this issue was moot by the time the case reached the Supreme Court due to a decision in another case.
-In Rentzer v.
-California Unemployment Insurance Appeals Board, the state court interpreted the statute as applying only to benefit payments for disabilities resulting from normal pregnancies, thus allowing a woman who had suffered an ectopic pregnancy to recover benefits.
-Therefore, the only remaining live controversy in Geduldig was whether appellee Jaramillo and others similarly situated were entitled to benefits for work loss related to normal and generally healthy pregnancy and childbirth.
+The issue regarding three of the appellees who had brought suit to recover benefits for loss of work after complications from pregnancy (tubal and ectopic pregnancies and a miscarriage) was moot by the time the case reached the Supreme Court due to a California state court decision in Rentzer v.
+California Unemployment Insurance Appeals Board interpreting the statute to apply only to benefit payments for disabilities resulting from normal pregnancies, allowing a woman who had suffered an ectopic pregnancy to recover benefits.
+As such, the only remaining controversy in Geduldig was whether appellee Jaramillo and others similarly situated were entitled to benefits for work loss related to normal and generally healthy pregnancy and childbirth.